project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/A-geological-perspective-on-regenerative-agriculture-with-david-montgomery.md

 ---
-title: A Geological Perspective On Regenerative Agriculture with David Montgomery
+title: A Geological Perspective On Regenerative Agriculture With David Montgomery
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2019-05-15)